-- Print Media (i) Print media, specifically publishing of newspaper and periodicals dealing with news and current affairs and publication of Indian editions of foreign magazines dealing with news and current affairs is allowed upto 26% FDI under the government approval route (ii) Print media, specifically publishing/ printing of scientific and technical magazines/ specialty journals/ periodicals (subject to compliance with the legal framework as applicable and guidelines issued in this regard from time to time by Ministry of Information and Broadcasting) and publication of facsimile edition of foreign newspapers is allowed to have 100% foreign investment with prior approval of government. - Railways while 100% FDI is allowed in the railways infrastructure sector under the automatic route, proposals involving FDI beyond 49% in sensitive areas are required to be brought before the CCS for consideration by the Ministry of Railways ("MoR") from a security point of view.15 The MoR has issued sectoral guidelines 16 for domestic/ foreign direct investment in railways.
-The guidelines set out conditions and approvals that are required for private/ foreign participation in the railways sector.
-Under the FDI Policy the list of 'prohibited sectors' has been revised to replace 'railway transport' with 'railway operations', thus permitting foreign investment in 'railway transport' under the automatic route. - Single Brand Product Retail Trading (SBRT)17 Foreign investment is allowed up to 100% under the automatic route.
-Foreign investment in SBRT is subject to conditions namely (i) products to be sold should be of a 'single brand' and the products should be sold under the same brand internationally (ii) to be covered within 'single brand' product retail trading, products should be branded during manufacturing (iii) nonresident entity/entities, whether owner of the brand or otherwise, shall be permitted to undertake single brand product retail trading in India for the specific brand, directly or through legally tenable agreement with the brand owner for undertaking single brand product retail trading (iv) if the FDI is proposed to be beyond 51% then sourcing of 30% of the value of the goods purchased should be done from India, preferably from Indian micro, small and medium enterprises (v) single brand product retail trading entity operating through brick and mortar stores, is permitted to undertake retail trading through e-commerce, subject to compliance with all conditions (vi) SBRT entity may set off the mandatory sourcing requirement against its incremental sourcing of goods from India for global operations during initial 5 years (starting April 1 of that year) of opening the first store in India.
-The incremental sourcing for the purpose of set off shall be equal to the annual increase in the value of goods sourced from India for global operations (in INR terms), either directly or through their group companies.
-After completion of this 5 year period, the SBRT entity is required to meet the 30% sourcing norms directly towards its India's operation, on an annual basis.
-18
+- Other Financial Services 100% FDI is allowed under the automatic route in other financial services and activities regulated by financial sector regulators, viz., RBI, SEBI, IRDAI, Pension Fund Regulatory and Development Authority, National Housing Bank or any other financial sector regulator as may be notified by the Government of India, subject to conditionalities, including minimum capitalization norms, as specified by the concerned regulator/government agency.18 - Digital Media 26% FDI is permitted under the government approval route in companies uploading/ streaming of news and current affairs through dgital media.19 - Print Media (i) Print media, specifically publishing of newspaper and periodicals dealing with news and current affairs is allowed up to 74% FDI under the government approval route, and (ii) print media, specifically publishing/ printing of scientific and technical magazines/ specialty journals/ periodicals (subject to compliance with the legal framework as applicable and guidelines issued in this regard from time to time by Ministry of Information and Broadcasting) is allowed to have 100% foreign investment with prior approval of government.20 - Railways while 100% FDI is allowed in the railways infrastructure sector under the automatic route, proposals involving FDI beyond 49% in sensitive areas are required to be brought before the Cabinet Committeee on Security for consideration by the Ministry of Railways ("MoR") from a security point of view.21 The MoR has issued sectoral guidelines22 for domestic/ foreign direct investment in railways.
+The guidelines set out conditions and approvals that are required for private/ foreign participation in the railways sector. - Single brand product retail trading ("SBRT")23 Foreign investment is allowed up to 100% under the automatic route.
+Foreign investment in SBRT is subject to conditions, namely, (i) products to be sold should be of a 'single brand' and the products should be sold under the same brand internationally, (ii) to be covered within 'single brand' product retail trading, products should be branded during manufacturing, (iii) non-resident entity/ entities, whether owner of the brand or otherwise, shall be permitted to undertake single brand product retail trading in India for the specific brand, directly or through legally tenable agreement with the brand owner for undertaking single brand product retail trading, (iv) if the FDI is proposed to be beyond 51%, then sourcing of 30% of the value of the goods purchased should be done from India, preferably from Indian micro, small and medium enterprises, (v) single brand product retail trading entity operating through brick and mortar stores, is permitted to undertake retail trading through e-commerce, and retail trading through e-commerce can also be undertaken prior to opening of brick and mortar stores, subject to the condition that the entity opens brick and mortar stores within two years from date of start of online retail, (vi) SBRT entity may set off sourcing of goods from India for global operations against the mandatory sourcing requirement of 30%. - B2B E-Commerce 100% FDI permitted in companies engaged in the activity of buying and selling through the e-commerce platform only in the business to business ("B2B") segment.24